 Mónica Marazuela

 Mónica is Secretary of ESE.
-She is based in Madrid, Spain, where she is Chief of the Department of Endocrinology at the Hospital de la Princesa, Full Professor of Endocrinology and Dean Delegate at the Universidad Autónoma de Madrid, and Chief Research Leader in Endocrinology at the Instituto de Investigación Princesa.
+She is based in Madrid, Spain, where she is Chief of the Department of Endocrinology at the Hospita de la Princesa, Full Professor of Endocrinology and Dean Delegate at the Universidad Autónoma de Madrid, and Chief Research Leader in Endocrinology at the Instituto de Investigación Princesa.

+What drew you to endocrinology?

 As a medical student, I was always fascinated by the way in which hormones act in the body.
 It was this that inspired me to become an endocrinologist.
+Have you met obstacles related to your gender?

 I have been fortunate not to encounter any gender-based discrimination in my career, nor have I faced significant obstacles as a result of being a woman (a high proportion of endocrinologists in Spain are women).
 However, balancing motherhood and work has proved to be quite challenging.
 Over the years, I have tried to find an adequate balance between both 'jobs' and this has meant, at times, sacrificing certain career opportunities.
+What has been your greatest achievement?

 I believe this can be summarised in the word 'balance': balance between being a doctor, a teacher, a researcher ... and a mother!
+Have the issues facing women changed since you started work?
 I am happy to say that over the years I have seen (and continue to see) more and more women become endocrinologists and, more importantly, more female colleagues securing leadership and recognised positions in our discipline.
+What will help more women to reach the top?

 I believe there are two key issues in enabling more women to progress to the top of our discipline.
 First is flexibility in our career development (to enable women to balance their personal and professional lives).
 Secondly, role-modelling and collaboration between women will push women to be inspired by others and to believe they are capable of achieving similar results.
+How can ESE help?

 A European group for women in endocrinology would be a great idea to empower women and promote collaboration between them.
+What are your top tips for young women today?